acidbluebriggs/grepo/README.md

 Yes, there a probably hundreds of these out there, but this library is currently being written by me to learn the Go programming language.

+# Don't Use It

+This was/is here for me to get a feel of the Go programming language.
+It got me to learn about:

+* Go's syntax in general
+* Go's abstraction concepts (interfaces, types, iterators, reflection, assertions)
+* Go's built-in data structures
+* Patterns in Go: singleton, factory, adapter, perhaps others
+* Using a relational database using SQL within Go
+* Configuration
+* Error handling
+* Testing, Benchmarking, Examples, and temp files
+* Building and publishing

+### _That being said, this ended up being a nothing-burger for usability.
+Waste of time and effort.

 ## The Demo Database
 This library is currently tested primarily around SQLite (and starting work on Postgresql), and uses the [chinook.sqlite](https://github.com/lerocha/chinook-database/blob/master/ChinookDatabase/DataSources/Chinook_Sqlite.sqlite_) demo